 Professor Rod O’Donnell, furnished with degrees in Civil Engineering, Economics and Philosophy (including a PhD from Cambridge University), was Professor of Economics at Macquarie University for many years and is now at UTS.
 Befitting his formation, he is interested in both thought (conceptual analysis) and action (practical solutions).

 His research interests in economics are broad, including the conceptual foundations of economics, different schools of economic thought, the theories and policies of JM Keynes, decision-making under uncertainty, philosophies of probability and their implications for economics, economic and political approaches to inequality, the history of economic thought, and the complexities of opportunity cost.
 His research has been funded by ARC grants over 16 years.

 He is just as concerned with the teaching of economics, especially the fostering of rich sets of graduate attributes, weaknesses in current teaching methods in economics, and more horizon-expanding and motivational ways of teaching the discipline.
-He has five teaching awards, three from universities, and

 Dr Gigi Foster

 Dr Gigi Foster is an Associate Professor with the School of Economics at the University of New South Wales.
 Her research into education, behavioural economics, and Australian policy is regularly covered in national media outlets and informs public debates.
 Her teaching, featuring strategic innovation, interactivity, and integration with research, was awarded a 2017 AAUT Citation for Outstanding Contributions to Student Learning.
 She served on the National Economics Learning Standards working party, is the most junior female inaugural member of Australia’s National Economic Panel, and co-hosts The Economists, a national economics talk-radio program, with Peter Martin on ABC RN.